Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 The subject areas in which you can do a PhD are closely related to the research topics which our faculty members specialize in.
 You will conduct your research within the framework of the research group, so your research specialization should fit alongside with the work of the group in general.
 The ISTA Grad School set up also supports co-affiliation between two groups, and encourages interdisciplinary student-driven project-based work with other groups on campus

-A good starting point would be to browse through the scientific research topics being conducted at ISTA, and see which area suits your background and interests best, as well as whether you have the relevant experience.
+A good starting point is to browse through the scientific research topics being conducted at ISTA, and see which area suits your background and interests best, as well as whether you have the relevant experience.
+If you cannot find a group in the area you are most interested in, then ISTA is not a good academic fit for you.

 Ultimately, however, you will be awarded a PhD from ISTA: no subject specialization will be listed on your diploma.